 Fast forward to today, and physical therapy is as common as seeing a doctor for a yearly physical.
 Over the years, the techniques, forms, tools, and equipment have come a long way.
 Many people can perform some type of physical therapy on themselves to help and alleviate pain without having to visit a physical therapist’s office.

 There are a lot of practical reasons to add physical therapy to your workout and recovery routines in order to become the best version of yourself.
-Here are four (4) of the top reasons why you should start PT today.
+Here are four (4) of the top reasons why physical therapy is important and why you should start PT today.

 Whether it’s through the use of deep tissue massage, cupping, acupuncture, or body re-adjustment, PT is a great way to help manage pain.